 The services we provide will be tailored to your needs as identified in a consultation, but you will always be provided with an experienced Kinley Legal lawyer with expertise in the relevant law and practice relating to your application, who will advise you through the entire process of application preparation and submission.

-Once working on an application, we can typically work through e-mail, but can provide upload facilities as well as in person and support by Microsoft Teams, Zoom, WhatsApp or telephone where neccessary.
+Once working on an application, we typically work through e-mail, as well as support by pre-arranged Microsoft Teams or telephone calls and in-person meetings, where neccessary.

 Our services include:

 - If you are eligible to make more than one type of application, explaining all the options so that you can make an informed choice as to how to proceed.